 The four photos below were also sent to us by John.
 The vehicles were found next to a complete and operable gold ore crushing mill featuring late-19th Century two-stamp mill machinery.
 Much of the original mill equipment and machinery still remains.
 The area included the mill, a well, a bunkhouse and an outhouse, much of it now in ruins.

-Above are pieces and parts found up a wash near Cottonwood Springs in Johsua Tree National Park.
+Above are pieces and parts found up a wash in the Colorado Desert.

 We found this 1947 Dodge Power Wagon sitting out behind some buildings near Hope, Alaska.
 The owner said it was used for logging for 20 years before it was retired.
 It surely deserved retirement as there is not a panel on it that is not beat up.
 The owner said he had started the engine a few months before these pictures were taken.
 The Dodge Power Wagon was based on a WWII truck and has a real reputation for toughness.
 This Dodge Power Wagon worked in the Alaskan lumber industry and still runs.

-This Nash is sitting on the north side Highway 62 at a car repair shop in Yucca Valley.
+This Nash, above, is sitting on the north side Highway 62 at a car repair shop in Yucca Valley.
 It’s for sale.
 Watch out for the junk yard dogs.

-These photos were sent to us by Pat in Palmdale.
+These photos, above, were sent to us by Pat in Palmdale.
 This nice old Lincoln is in the LA area and could be made beautiful again.

-The two photos above are of a T roadster in Joshua Tree National Park next to an abandoned and collapsed homestead.
+The two photos below are of a T roadster next to an abandoned and collapsed homestead in the Mojave Desert.
 Most likely this was the site of a mine during the 1930’s.
-The park contains numerous abandoned mines.
-The Park Service would be very annoyed (i.e. a federal offense) if this ‘artifact’ disappeared.